Full Pink Super Moon ~ 26 Apr 2021

 Level IV – High Priestess of the Sisters of the Burning Branch – Green cord

-Learn About Herbs!
+Learn About Herbs with GrannyMoon!

 There is so much to learn about herbs!
 In Herbalism 101, we cover 21 herbs, and you will start your own personal Materia Medica, that we will build throughout the next levels.
 We will cover the basic aspects of herbs.
 From culinary to magickal, medicinal to ornamental.
 As well as the many modalities of herbs!